lnalborczyk/ESTER/README.md

 Simulation
 ----------

-This first function runs many simulated studies in which we compare two independant groups, as a function of effect size and sample size.
-The `nmin` argument serves to specify from which participant we want to start doing sequential testing (we usually recommand to avoid `nmin` &lt; 10) and the `boundary` argument specifies the value of ER10 at which the sequential testing should be terminated.
+The `simER` function runs a simulated study in which we compare two independant groups, for various effect size (`cohensd`) and sample size (`nmax`).
+The `nmin` argument serves to specify from which participant we want to start doing sequential testing (we usually recommend to avoid `nmin` &lt; 10).
+We can define a `boundary` at which we would like to stop the sequential testing, as well as how many simulations we want to evaluate (`nsims`).

 ``` r
 library(ESTER)